mxagar/data_science_python_tools/19_NeuralNetworks_Keras/19_07_Keras_RNN/README.md

 by J.M.
 Portilla.

-Unfortunately, I have not found a direct repository to fork the course notebooks from, so I created my notebooks while coded along with the course videos.
+Unfortunately, I have not found a direct repository to fork the course notebooks from, so I created my notebooks while coding along with the course videos.

 No warranties.